- Position: Lecturer in Cardiovascular Medicine

 - Deputy Programme Director Intercalated Cardiovascular Medicine

 My current research is focused on the role of extracellular matrix (matricellular) proteins in the adverse remodelling of the heart following cardiac injury and disease.
 My particular focus is understanding the role these proteins play in promoting cardiac inflammation and fibrosis.
 Moreover, I am interested in developing tools to reduce the effects of these proteins on remodelling.
-In addition, I am developing novel ways of identifying these proteins in the heart (where they may acts as surrogate markers for adverse of genome-wide) using imaging techniques such as MRI.
+In addition, I am developing novel ways of identifying these proteins in the heart (where they may acts as surrogate markers for adverse cardiac remodelling) using imaging techniques such as MRI.